Decorrelative Network Architecture for Robust Electrocardiogram Classification: Introduction

 Training models for defending against adversarial attacks remains an open problem, affecting nearly every application of machine learning.
-Early attempts at defense methods by \emph{obfuscating} the loss gradient were found to beat only weak attackers, proving ineffective for sophisticated attackers \cite{athalye_obfuscated_2018, carlini_adversarial_2017, uesato_adversarial_2018, carlini_defensive_2016, papernot_distillation_2016}.
-To date, adversarial training, in which a model is iteratively trained on strong adversarial samples, has shown the best results in terms of adversarial robustness \cite{madry_towards_2019, kurakin_adversarial_2017-1}.
-However, the network size and computational time required is considerable for small problems and entirely infeasible otherwise.
+Early attempts at defense methods by obfuscating the loss gradient were found to beat only weak attackers, proving ineffective for sophisticated attackers \cite{athalye_obfuscated_2018, carlini_adversarial_2017, uesato_adversarial_2018, carlini_defensive_2016, papernot_distillation_2016}.
+Adversarial training, in which a model is iteratively trained on strong adversarial samples, has shown the best results in terms of adversarial robustness \cite{madry_towards_2019, kurakin_adversarial_2017-1}.
+However, the network size and computational time required is considerable for small problems, and improving adversarial robustness appears to sacrifice performance on clean data \cite{yin_fourier_2019}.
+Satisfactory performance on larger problems has not been achieved due to these limitations.

 Another troubling, well-documented characteristic of these attacks is their \emph{transferability}: models trained on the same task will often be fooled by the same attacks, despite having different parameters \cite{szegedy_intriguing_2014, papernot_transferability_2016, tramer_space_2017}.
 This phenomenon is largely congruent with the robust features model, since these models are likely learning the same useful, but non-robust features.
-Nevertheless, transferability makes black-box attacks viable, where a malicious attacker does not necessarily have access to the detailed knowledge of a model.
+Nevertheless, transferability makes black-box attacks viable, where a malicious attacker does not need detailed knowledge of the target model.